anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

  ![](media/f3b0c214bc58c44406fd5b801d3dfc89.png)

-3. Once testing is completed successfully, test results will be submitted to ovp portal for reviewing it.
+3. Once testing is completed successfully, test results will be submitted to the OVP portal for community review.
+When submitting the application to the portal, the vendor will also provide a additional information, including the product name, documentation links, primary company contact information, etc.

 4. *LFN CVC* reviewers will review the results and will approve or reject it.